Silvac34/myc/ReadMe.md

 heroku buildpacks:set heroku/python
 heroku buildpacks:add --index 2 heroku/nodejs
 ```
-Once all this is done you'll be able to deploy the app to Heroku
+Once all this is done you'll be able to deploy the app to Heroku with a predefined
+database

 #If you want to connect it with your own database as a service